26 FAQs about issuing and transferring private company shares.

 Directors will also need to declare their shareholdings or potential shareholdings when board meetings are held to discuss share issues or transfers.
 Whether such directors are entitled to vote on such issues or transfers depends on the provisions of your articles of association.

-11. Can we issue shares or share options as a form of remuneration?
+11. Can we issue private company shares or share options as a form of remuneration?

 Subject to shareholder authorisation, yes (see 1).
 Many companies use shares or share options as a way of aligning the interests of key individuals, or employees generally, with the company.